-Messaging/commenting systems (incl. email, learning platforms & more)
+11. Messaging/commenting systems (incl. e-mail, learning platforms & more)

-Authorised systems
+11.1 Authorised systems

-- Staff at this school use the e-mail system provided by our Trust for all school e-mails.
-They never use a personal/private email account or other personal/private messaging platform to communicate with children or parents, or to colleagues when relating to school/child data, using a non-school-administered system.
-Staff are permitted to use this e-mail system to communicate with parents, external organisation but not with under 18s. - Staff at this school use School Spider to communicate with parents and carers.
-We also use the school enquiries email address, and use Twitter to celebrate children's work, though not to directly message parents or carers.
+Staff at this school use the e-mail system provided by our Trust for all school e-mails.
+They never use a personal/private email account (or other messaging platform) to communicate with children or parents, or to colleagues when relating to school/child data, using a non-school-administered system.
+Staff are permitted to use this e-mail system to communicate with parents, external organisations but not with under 18s.

+Staff at this school use School Spider to communicate with parents and carers.
+We also use the school enquiries email address and 'X' to celebrate children's work, though not to directly message parents and carers.